BrandonPacewic/CompetitiveProgramming/README.md

 > [!NOTE]
 > Additional instructions and support for importing the library and using the test cases is
-> planed to be added in the future.
+> planned to be added in the future.

 ## Milestones

-As will every single one of my projects, this is still very much a work in progress.
-The following is a list of goals I have for this project before I'm truly happy with it, in no particular order:
+As with every single one of my projects, this is still very much a work in progress.
+The following is a list of goals I have for this project before I consider it to be complete, in no particular order:

 |  #  | Goal                                                      | Status |
 | :-: | --------------------------------------------------------- | :----: |